ikem-krueger/ikem-krueger.github.io/_drafts/2021-02-15-browser-sync.md

 And so I searched the web.
 And finally I found [browser-sync](https://browsersync.io/).

-It provides a live web server, without the overhead of a full blown IDE.
+It provides a live updating web server, without the overhead of a full blown IDE.

 If you wanna use them, you have to: